vaynerx/code-challenge/coding_challenge.md

 The front-end should ideally be a single page app with a single `index.html` linking to external JS/CSS/etc. You may take this opportunity to demonstrate your CSS3 or HTML5 knowledge.
+We encourage you to explore any and all page optimizations at your disposal: SSR, service wokers, file compression, etc.

 Host it!
 --------